 - College of Engineering, Design and Physical Sciences

 BEng, MEng(Res), PhD, PGCE, FHEA, SRILEM, MICT, MASCE, MACI, MIMS, GMICE, GMIStructE

-Xiangming is a Reader in Civil Engineering at Department of Civil & Environmental Engineering, College of Engineering, Design and Physical Sciences at Brunel University London.
-He joined Brunel in October 2008 as a lecturer and was promoted to Senior Lecturer in 2011 and then to Reader in 2016.
-Currently he is the Department Director of Teaching and Learning.
-At this deputy head role, he oversees education provision of Civil & Environmental Engineering.
-Before joined Brunel, he was a Lecturer then Senior Lecturer in Structural Engineering at University of Greenwich during January 2007 to September 2008.
+Xiangming is a Professor and Head of Department of Civil & Environmental Engineering, College of Engineering, Design and Physical Sciences at Brunel University London.
+He joined Brunel in October 2008 as a lecturer and was promoted to Senior Lecturer in 2011, Reader in 2016 and Professor in 2018.
+Before joined Brunel, he was a Lecturer then Senior Lecturer in Structural Engineering at University of Greenwich from January 2007 to September 2008.
 He conducted post-doctoral research at Hong Kong University of Science and Technology and Hong Kong Polytechnic University from January 2005 to January 2007.
 At Hong Kong Polytechnic University, he received University Post-doctoral Fellowship.
 He received his PhD in Civil Engineering from Hong Kong University of Science and Technology in December 2004.
-He also holds two degrees, BEng in Civil & Structural Engineering and MEng (Res) in Structural Engineering awarded in 1997 and 2000, respectively, both from Tongji University, Shanghai, China.
+He also holds two degrees, BEng in Civil & Structural Engineering and MEng (Res) in Structural Engineering awarded in 1997 and 2000, respectively, both by Tongji University, Shanghai, China.